UIUC-iSchool-DataStories/is457_fall2023/week01/lecture01p1.md

 There is *not* a programming requirement or prerequisite for this course.

-Recommended tutorials & recordings will be posted before classes.
+Recommended tutorials & recordings are posted at the top of the "Modules" part of the Canvas course page.

 notes:
 for these topics, we will post some suggested resources including tutorials and recordings before class -- we have one for this class, but it is the first class so it is hard to do things before!